Director, Global Gateway

 Dr. Fluck has traveled extensively in Germany, Switzerland, Italy, France, Spain, England, Belgium, Holland, Canada, Mexico, and of course the U.S.

 Since the mid-90’s, Dr. Fluck has been the author, co-author and presenter of numerous research studies and presenter at national and international conferences in the fields of education and business.
 He is a published author, with research studies in the Journal of Global Business and the Journal of Teaching in International Business.
+While he has presented and published primarily as a lead author in recent years, Dr. Fluck has also collaborated with colleagues and researchers from his Alma Mater, as well as from other US universities, on scholarly articles.

 2009 International Students: Strengthening a Critical Recourse, Chapter 7 ‘Social Support’, American Council on Education, Rowman and Littlefield Publishing Group Inc., MA, USA, 2009.
 First author: Udo Fluck.